 I’m not a fan of romantic comedies.
 I should clarify and say that I do enjoy a good love story and adore comedies, but the way Hollywood puts them together in the romantic comedy genre is insulting to men, women, love and basic common sense.
 I also have been fond of parody movies, but more in the genre of Airplane, The Naked Gun, and Top Secret than any of the recent Scary Movie versions and other movies that have really bland names that don’t really get what makes a parody movie good.
 That is why I was thrilled when I learned that David Wain had made this parody of romantic comedies starring the fabulous Amy Poehler and Paul Rudd.
 David Wain used to be on The State and has shown he knows how to do a parody well with the cult classic Wet Hot American Summer.

 Summer used to be filled with reruns, then that morphed into a bunch of mindless reality shows.
 Those are still out there, but more and more shows that were typically saved for the fall are debuting in the summer.
 I meant to post this in May before Penny Dreadful and Halt and Catch Fire started, but it didn’t happen.
 Below are the what looks like the best of the television shows debuting this summer.
 This is my opinion after watching the trailers for the shows.
 My view could change after I actually start watching them.
 Do they look good to you?
 What will you watch?

-I have updated My Bookshelf with the books I’m currently reading:
+I have updated My Bookshelf for the books that I’m currently reading in June.